A new symbol of unification at the Rio Salado.

 A network of greenways radiate to connect nodes along the edge of the site, providing direct, shaded paths to the waterway, integrating bioswales to naturally filter water on site and releasing it for direct replenishment of the aquifer.
 Each zone is delineated by rings of pedestrian and vehicular circulation intersecting these greenways, accentuated by a scenic Rio Overlook drive and a 1.5-mile circular walking path bordering the Resilient Zone, bridging across the Rio, and presenting a visceral experience of the riparian habitat.
 All paths lead toward the symbolic center of this intervention: a monument to the water.

-Sited at the base of the waterway, the Forum acts as the center of the project, a space for civic engagement against the backdrop of the Rio, utilizing the water’s presence as a natural heat sink and source of evaporative cooling.
-Above the Forum rises the Observation Tower, a beacon to the water’s edge and a 1,500-foot perspective of the fragile nature of water in our vast desert home.
+At the center of the district is the Forum—a space for civic engagement against the backdrop of the Rio Salado.
+This amphitheater, sited at the base of the waterway, utilizes wild vegetation and the water’s presence as a natural heat sink and source of evaporative cooling for the public gathering space.
+Above the Forum rises the Observation Tower, a beacon to the river and symbol of the Rio’s pivotal importance to life in the Phoenix basin.
+Inspired by the skeleton of a saguaro, the Tower form stands as a stark figure on the landscape to evoke the fragile nature of water and our vast desert home.